 Liquidity risk is the risk that the Company will encounter difficulty in meeting obligations associated with financial liabilities that are settled by delivering cash or another financial asset.
 Liquidity risk management serves to maintain a sufficient amount of cash and to ensure that the Company has potential financing sources.
 The Company establishes budget and cash estimates to ensure it has the necessary funds to fulfil its obligations.
 Accounts payable and accrued liabilities are due within less than 90 days.
-The loan of \$60,000 (note 11) is expected to be paid in fiscal year 2023.
+The loan of \$60,000 (note 13) was repaid subsequent to quarter end.